newrelic/nr1-workshop/lab0/INSTRUCTIONS.md

 }
 ```

-3. To draw the association precisesly, open the file `lab0/package.json` and find the value of the attribute `nr1.uuid`.
-That uuid is the identifier of your package.

-4. Save the `nr1.json`, then navigate back https://one.newrelic.com/?nerdpacks=local and click on the `Lab0Launcher`.
+2. Save the `nr1.json`, then navigate back https://one.newrelic.com/?nerdpacks=local and click on the `Lab0Launcher`.
 Your browser window should look similar to below with the `lab0-nerdlet` launched.

+**Note:** You may need to restart the development server in order for the changes to take effect.
+To restart, type `Ctrl`+`c` in the Terminal and then running `nr1 nerdpack:serve`.

 ![lab0-nerdlet](../screenshots/lab0_screen05.png)

-_Note: if not, restart your local developer server by typing `Ctrl`+`c` in the Terminal and then running `nr1 nerdpack:serve`._

 # Step 4: Creating a Nerdpack